 More Science Fairs, Engineering Fairs, and STEM Competition

 - Conrad Foundation's Spirit of Innovation Awards: Challenges student teams to solve real world problems in the areas of Clean Energy, Aerospace Exploration, and Cyber Security.
 For students age 13-18.
 Winning team is awarded $5000 to continue product development.
 Spirit of Innovation Awards are sponsored, in part, by Lockheed Martin Corporation.

 - Davidson Fellows Scholarship Program: This program aims to recognize exceptional students and support them in the fulfillment of their potential.
 It includes categories of science, mathematics, and technology, among others.
 The top prize is $50,000.

 - 3M Young Scientist Challenge: For students in grades 5-8.
 Ten finalists will receive $1,000 and the first-place winner will receive $25,000.

 - International BioGENEius Challenge: For high school students only; recognizes outstanding research in biotechnology.
 Process is state, national, international; hosted by the Biotechnology Institute.
 Top prize is a $7,500 cash award.

-- Team America Rocketry Challenge (TARC): The world's largest model rocket contest, accepts teams of students in grades 7–12 from any U.S. school or non-profit youth organization.
+- The America Rocketry Challenge (TARC): The world's largest model rocket contest, accepts teams of students in grades 7–12 from any U.S. school or non-profit youth organization.